AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ##  Some context

 As crazy as it may sound, this post is going to be about a _rocket_ that was designed, built and send into the sky by a bunch of students.
-And, as a matter of fact, it's not even an uncommon thing: every year, competitions like the [Spaceport America Cup](https://spaceportamericacup.com/) and the newly born [EuRoc](https://euroc.pt) competition are held among technical universities of all around the world, to decide which has the best rocketry team.
+And, as a matter of fact, it's not even an uncommon thing: every year, competitions like the [Spaceport America Cup](https://spaceportamericacup.com/) and the newly born [EuRoc](https://euroc.pt) competition are held among technical universities from all around the world to decide which one has the best rocketry team.
 How cool is that!

 In this post I'll be talking specifically about our latest rocket, **Lynx**, which was built to participate to our first international competition: **EuRoc**.
 The rules of this competition are quite complex, <!--since you have to provide a series of technical reports to the jury and the final score takes into account several different aspects,--> but the TL;DR is that teams compete in categories, each characterized by: